Suburban Rock 'n' Roll: Background

 The band (pictured here in 2014) envisioned a darker, more cohesive sound with Suburban Rock 'n' Roll.

 Eventually, the album were scrapped in July 2001.
-By that time, the band had terminated their contract with Gut.
-According to Scott, it took the band a year to get out of it.
+By that time, the band had terminated their contract with Gut, which according to Scott, had taken the band a year to get out of.
 "One of the problems we had in the past was that we felt we were being pushed in the wrong direction – like they were trying to turn us into The Beautiful South or something, when in fact we never wanted that at all, we just wanted to be a cult band".
 Meanwhile, Jamie Murphy, who was growing estranged from the others, was dismissed from the line-up.
 According to Murphy, because tensions were running high at the time, the exchange was never made face-to-face between his bandmates, and was informed only by the management that he was out of the group.
 The recordings for Love You More than Football primarily existed as a bootleg, courtesy of a promotional CD-R which circulated around May 2000, before an official remixed version was released in 2019.

 As a result, Space, now reduced to a four-piece and out of a record label, retreated to the studio for a couple of years, sporadically releasing several songs as MP3s free of charge to download through their website, becoming amongst the first major groups to do so.
 These tracks showcased a more experimental side to the band, and were eventually collated as the Music for Aliens EP.